sveltejs/kit/documentation/docs/15-typescript.md

 title: TypeScript
 ---

+> You can use types both in [TypeScript](typescriptlang.org/) code and with [JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).

 All APIs in SvelteKit are fully typed.
 Additionally, it's possible to tell SvelteKit how to type objects inside your app by declaring the `App` namespace.
 By default, a new project will have a file called `src/app.d.ts` containing the following:

 ```ts